chunyin7/notes/uni/comp2017/compilation.md

     - symbol resolution -> links symbols to memory
     - provides entry point for main function

+### multi-file linkage

+`extern`:
+when the *extern* keyword is used within a C source file, it notifies the compiler to link a variable or function of the same name within the global memory space

+`static`:
+*static* variables have file scope and internal linkage, these files are not exposed to other files

 ## various compiler flags

 - **Wall**: enables a set of warning flags (not necessarily all)
 - **Werror**: treats all warnings as errors
 - **Wextra**: enables extra warnings